 Perpetual Care Fees

 When purchasing a plot, you will likely see a line item for "Perpetual Care."
-This typically costs 5% to 15% of the plot price.
+This is typically charged as a percentage of the plot price.
 This money is placed into a trust fund designed to pay for the mowing, landscaping, and general upkeep of the cemetery in perpetuity.

 What matters: Pre-purchasing your cemetery plot today locks in the current real estate price.
 Unlike funeral services, which may involve fluctuating labor costs, the land itself is a one-time purchase that protects your family from future price hikes.